valassi/bluefin/README.md

                      [default: 3=all but the experimental ByOffDiagPerErrSrc]
 ```

+You need to have a reasonably complete installation of `pdflatex`, such as those available on lxplus6 and lxplus7 at CERN.

+Some examples of using bluefin are in the `tests.sh` script.

+## Additional documentation

 The ideas behind BlueFin are documented in the following article:
 - "Information and treatment of unknown correlations in the combination of measurements using the BLUE method" ([10.1140/epjc/s10052-014-2717-6](https://doi.org/10.1140/epjc/s10052-014-2717-6))